 *Email requests should be for routine matters only.
 If a student is upset or requires immediate support, they are encouraged to see their counselor or seek out another trusted adult within the school.

-Students may be referred by another student, a staff member or parent/caregiver.
-Additionally, School Counselors administer student needs assessments.
-Counselors use the result of these assessments to respond to individual student needs, to develop small group counseling supports, and to plan student and parent programs.
+School Counselors also administer student needs assessments.
+Counselors use the results of these assessments to respond to individual student needs, develop small group counseling supports, and plan student and parent programs.

 School Counselors adhere to the following ASCA Ethical Standards with respect to confidentiality: